I sat down at the kitchen table in Doug Weaver’s home to interview him about his induction into the Low Country Golf Hall of Fame.

 Weaver has coached golf for 25 years.
 The past 15 he’s been privileged to serve as the Director of Golf Instruction at Palmetto Dunes on Hilton Head Island.
-His burning desire to give back to the community spurred him to become involved with the HHIPGA Junior Golf Programs, serve as chief golf encourager for Special Olympics Golf, the Boys and Girls Clubs, and Boys and Girls Scouting, to name a few.
+His burning desire to give back to the community spurred him to become involved local organizations.
+Doug works with the HHIPGA Junior Golf Programs, serves as chief golf encourager for Special Olympics Golf, the Boys and Girls Clubs, and Boys and Girls Scouting, to name a few.
 He has been a golf coach for all three area high schools, is deeply involved in FCA (Fellowship of Christian Athletes), and hosted a TV golf show for 10 years.
 Locally, the name Doug Weaver is synonymous with great golf.

 I asked Weaver how important a support system had